discernus/research/simple_test/runs/20250804T175152Z/README.md

 **Welcome to the complete audit trail for this computational research run.**

-This directory contains a fully transparent, cryptographically-secured record of a computational research experiment.
-Every artifact is content-addressable, tamper-evident, and preserved in Git for permanent academic provenance.
+This directory contains a fully transparent, integrity-checked record of a computational research experiment.
+Every artifact is content-addressable, enabling detection of modifications, and preserved in Git for academic provenance.

 ## Executive Summary